Saúl Weisleder

-Saúl Weisleder (born 11 October 1950) is a Costa Rican politician, academic, and diplomat.
-He served as Costa Rican Permanent representative to the United Nations until 2014, as Speaker of the Legislative Assembly of Costa Rica from 1997 to 1998, and as a member of the Legislative Assembly of Costa Rica from 1994 to 1998.
+Saúl Weisleder Weisleder (born 11 October 1950) is a Costa Rican economist, academic and politician who served as Costa Rican Alternate Permanent Representative to the United Nations until 2014.
+A member of the National Liberation Party, he previously served as President of the Legislative Assembly from 1997 to 1998, and as a member of the Legislative Assembly of Costa Rica from 1994 to 1998.

 Biography

 Weisleder was born in San José, on October 11, 1950 to a Jewish family.
 He graduated with a degree in economics and a Bachelor's degree in sociology from Universidad de Costa Rica, as well as a Master's degree in philosophy from University of Sussex.

 Weisleder worked as a Professor in the Faculty of Social Sciences at the National University of Costa Rica, where he also served as dean.
 Outside of his academic work, he has served as a consultant to the banking and finance industries.

 He is married to former Costa Rican Vice President Rebeca Grynspan Mayufis.